 Now, more than ever before, Medicare Advantage plans are leaving beneficiaries exposed to hefty bills for hospital stays.
 Hospital indemnity insurance helps your clients have the money they need to get back on their feet!

 A type of ancillary product, hospital indemnity insurance can pay for expenses related to inpatient stays.
 Here’s why you should carve out a spot for these plans in your portfolio this fall.

 The Ideal Cross-Sale

 Many Medicare eligibles are attracted to Medicare Advantage (MA) plans because of their extra benefits and low, or nonexistent, premiums.
 While appealing for those reasons, $0-premium MA plans have high copays and high deductibles.
-They can also have annual out-of-pocket limits as high as $7,550.
+They can also have annual out-of-pocket limits as high as $7,550, which will rise to $8,300 in 2023.
 A tab like that can spell big trouble for seniors who require medical attention.

-For someone 65 to 84 years old, the average length of a hospital stay was 5.2 days in 2017, and the average cost of a stay was $14,900 that year.
+For the U.S., the average length of a hospital stay is about 5.4 days, and the average cost of an inpatient stay with an MA plan as the primary expected payer is $14,900.
 Even with health insurance, it can be tough for clients to afford their payments, especially if they’re living on a fixed income or miss work due to their illness or injury.

 Even with health insurance, it can be tough for clients to afford hospital payments.

 What Is Hospital Indemnity Insurance?